 “What?!
 A Tamil girl not getting married – what a ludicrous idea!”
 I could already hear my parents, uncles, and aunties losing their minds.
 My entire life goal was to make my parents proud, but I just couldn’t be tied down by marriage.
 I started living alone at the age of 17 when I started college.
 I finished undergrad, grad school, and started my first job, all while living alone.
 I was promoted, bought my first home, and lived a very satisfying and independent life.
 Incorporating someone else’s life into mine was going to involve a lot of work that I was not ready for.
 When I turned 25, the pressure from my parents was too much to handle.
 All they wanted was their first precious daughter to get married in order for her life to be complete.

-My career, accomplishments, hobbies – nothing mattered until I was a wife.
+My career, accomplishments, hobbies – nothing mattered to society until I was a wife.
 I wasn’t in the headspace for allowing someone into my life.
-So how did I go from being against marriage to being such a strong supporter?
+So how did I go from being so against marriage to being such a strong supporter?

-Here are my top five reasons why you should get married:
+Here are my top five reasons why I got married:

 You may think living it up in your 20s is “living your best life”, but let me be the first to tell you that having no responsibilities, partying, and coming to an empty home gets old VERY QUICKLY.
 Although being independent has it's own pros (doing whatever you want, whenever you want), marriage definitely beats being alone.
 Although I had nothing holding me back while I was single, part of me felt like I was living an unplanned, unintentional life.
 I had a routine and I followed it – work, unwind, run errands, hang out with my friends, and repeat.
 But what happens after that?
 Nothing!